insight-creative/fox-structures/about-us/index.md

 ---
 layout: page
+meta: Since 1982 Fox Structures has been a respected Fox River Valley and northeast Wisconsin design/build agricultural and commercial construction company.
-title: About Fox Structures
+title: Fox Structures—Experts at Building Success.
 ---

-## Building Customer Satisfaction

-Fox Structures began in 1982 to serve the building needs of agricultural and commercial customers throughout Northeast Wisconsin.
-During the 1990s, our ag construction work expanded significantly as farm operations shifted to larger, more sophisticated structures.
-At the same time, our commercial work grew to embrace a wide variety of buildings and facilities as business growth boomed throughout the area.

-Many customers like the way Fox partners with them to create the ideal plan and work schedule.
-They appreciate our solid standards for quality work as well as our flexibility to meet their personal specifications.
-And with Fox owners involved on every project, it’s easy to ensure customer satisfaction from start to finish.
+## For expert agricultural and commercial construction in northeast Wisconsin, count on Fox Structures.

+Since 1982 Fox Structures has focused on two things: listening to customers and delivering what we promise.
+That’s a pretty simple business plan for a design/build contractor.
+But it’s one that works.
+From planning and design, through construction to your final walk-through, you'll have our dedicated attention every step of the process.
+Fox Structures’ owners are even present on every job.
+This focus served us well and over the next decades we grew our agricultural and commercial portfolio, completing projects to our customer’s personal specifications, in the most cost-efficient manner, while always meeting our own demanding quality standards.

-Today Fox Structures provides both design and construction services for all types of commercial, retail, agricultural, light manufacturing and residential buildings.
-In addition, mini warehouses, storage facilities and special use buildings have continued to fuel both our growth and success.
+Today Fox Structures provides design and construction services for all types of agricultural, commercial, retail, light manufacturing and residential buildings.
+In addition, mini warehouses, storage facilities and special-use buildings have continued to fuel both our growth and progress.

-**It’s true.
-Our building success starts with you.**
+Browse some of the [unique projects](/portfolio/) we’ve built in the past.
+Then [contact us](/contact/) and see why our building success starts with you!